-2.4 Selecting an Investment that Suits You
+2.4.
+Selecting an investment that suits you

-Investing through the DomaCom Fund can be a suitable strategy for Investors in a variety of different situations, stages of life or financial position.
+Investing through the DomaCom Fund can be a suitable strategy for Investors in a variety of different situations, stages of life or financial positions.
 These may include but are not limited to:

 - existing Investors;

 - self-managed super funds;

-- first time Investors;
+- first time investors;

 - investment syndicates; and

 - retirees requiring income returns to supplement their income.

-When deciding whether a Sub-Fund and its Underlying Asset is suitable, you should consider whether:
+When deciding whether a proposed Sub-Fund and its Underlying Asset is suitable for you, you should consider whether:

-- The length of time that you would like to invest (your investment time horizon) is consistent with the term of the proposed Sub-Fund; - Your appetite for investment risk (your investment risk tolerance) matches the risk associated with the Underlying Asset.
-You should seek advice regarding your personal investment risk tolerance from a suitably qualified adviser; and - Whether the Underlying Asset and its potential Net Income and capital gain matches your investment needs.

-You should seek professional investment advice from a suitably qualified investment adviser before proceeding to place a Bid in any Campaign.
+- the length of time that you would like to invest (your investment time horizon) is consistent with the proposed term of the Sub-Fund; - your appetite for investment risk (your investment risk tolerance) matches the risk associated with the Underlying Asset.
+You should seek advice regarding your personal investment risk tolerance from a suitably qualified adviser; and - whether the Underlying Asset and its potential size and type of investment returns match your investment needs. - You should seek professional investment advice from a suitably qualified investment adviser before proceeding to place a Bid in any Campaign.
+For more details relating to Bids and Campaigns, refer to section 4 titled Investing in a Sub-Fund.

-3 Investing in the Cash Pool
+3. Investing in the Cash Pool

-3.1 About the Cash Pool
+3.1.
+About the Cash Pool

-All Investors are required to open up a Cash Account in the Cash Pool prior to investing in a Sub-Fund.
+All Investors are required to open up a Cash Account to invest in the Cash Pool, prior to proposing to invest in a Sub-Fund.
+The Cash Pool is required so that the Trustee can be satisfied that an Investor's commitment to invest in a particular Sub-Fund is fully funded.